-Mr. Bennet's cousin, Mr. Collins, comes to stay for a week.
-Mr. Collins has the inheritance rights to the Bennets' house, and Mrs. Bennet fears that he will kick everybody out of it as soon as Mr. Bennet dies.
+Second, Mr. Collins has the inheritance rights to the Bennets' house because of this tricky little piece of law called "entail," and Mrs. Bennet is worried that he'll kick everybody out of it as soon as Mr. Bennet dies.

 Mr. Collins thinks he's being vague, but everybody knows he's decided he will marry one of the Bennet girls.
-Which one will it be, hmm?